 What’s A Revocable Trust?

 A revocable trust is advantageous because the settlor (the person who established the trust) can change or terminate the trust at any time.
 A revocable trust allows assets to be passed without going through probate, meaning your heirs can access the property in a more efficient and less costly manner.
-A revocable trust with a pour-over will are essential elements of BDR’s Four-Part Plan, my recommend estate plan for the majority of Californians.
+A revocable trust with a pour-over will are essential elements of a well-rounded estate plan.

 What’s an Irrevocable Trust?